evgenipetrov/powershell_modules/README.md

 ## Installation

-The modules should be placed in $PSHOME path
+The modules should be placed in $env:PSModulePath path